shanearcaro/Dtassociates-Website/README.md

 # Dtassociates Painting and Powerwashing Website

-My father is the owner of Dtassociates Painting and although he loves his website I am not it's biggest fan.
+My father is the owner of D.T.
+Associates Painting and Powerwashing, and although he loves his website, I am not its biggest fan.
 This project will be my attempt to give his website a new and updated look.

 ## Background